architech-boards/embedded-vision-st/source/develop.rst

 Install System Workbench for STM32
 ----------------------------------

 1. The ST System Workbench requires Java Runtime Environment.
-If you don't have installed on your system please follow the next steps otherwise go to the step 5
+If you don't yet have it installed on your system please follow the next steps otherwise go to the step 5

 2. Download the JavaSE JRE.
 Minimal version: **JavaSE 1.7.0_45**.
 You can find it `here <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 We suggest to use the **offline** version.